thunderbird/webext-docs/messages.rst

       :name: ``recipients``
       :type: (array of string)

+      The To recipients.
 Not populated for news/nntp messages.

    .. api-member::